-Stimulants are Schedule II controlled substances.
+Amphetamines are Schedule II controlled substances.
 There is a risk of physical and/or emotional dependence (addiction) when they are taken for long periods of time.

-Although treatment with stimulant medications can slow growth, many studies have shown that these changes are small.
+Although treatment with amphetamine medications can slow growth, many studies have shown that these changes are small.
 Children may catch up with growth over time; therefore, it should not be a concern for most children.
 Height, weight, and eating habits should be discussed before treatment starts and regularly during treatment.
 If you are concerned about your child’s growth, discuss other possible treatments with your child’s doctor.

 Medications used to treat depression can interact with amphetamine medications resulting in serious reactions including high body temperature, high blood pressure, and seizures (convulsions).
 Tell your healthcare provider if you are beginning or have recently discontinued any of these medications.

-Stimulant medications may decrease the effects of blood pressure medications.
+Amphetamine medications may decrease the effects of blood pressure medications.